Pre-Texts in Sergipe Education: a strategy for mitigating violence in the school context

 The project’s main goal is to bring the Pre-Texts methodology to Brazil, especially for public schools in Sergipe.

-In Brazil, the challenges to the physical and psychological safety of students and teachers are many, and mitigation proposals are of paramount importance.
+In Brazil, the challenges for the physical and psychological safety of students and teachers are many, and mitigation proposals are of paramount importance.
 Thus, Pre-Texts is being implemented as a tool for innovation in public school activities.
 The main goal of this project is to train 25 teachers from the Sergipe State Public Schools with the Pre-Texts methodology and to evaluate the process and the result of its implementation in the classroom.

 The main priority goal of this project is to train 25 teachers from state public schools in Aracaju with the Pre-Texts methodology.
 The actions in Brazil have been led by Dr. Matheus Batalha in partnership with other university professors, such as Dr. Paulo Autran and Dr. Eder Malta, with the support of Rebeca Brito and the undergraduate students Eloá Barbosa and Thais Alves.

 The text used was Panopticism III, a chapter of the book “Discipline & Punish” by Michel Foucault.
 Amazing activities involving arts are being developed from the text.

 In the first session, the participants had their first contact with the Foucault text through the out loud reading, and created a book cover using cardboard, recyclable materials, and artistic supplies.